Detailed tutorial on how to make beautiful rag rug with easy DIY t-shirt yarn, & weave farmhouse boho rag rugs on a cardboard or hula hoop loom!

 Since I have never done any weaving, crochet, or knitting, this is truly a“if-I-can-do-it-so-can-anyone” project!
 Is it a lot of work?
 Well, no more than building a simple piece of furniture… Will I do it again?
 Absolutely!

 - old T-shirts: field trip to Salvation Army, woohoo!
 I chose mostly cotton, but other fabrics will work too.
-To weave a 30″ diameter rug, we need about 6-7 x-large (women’s) t-shirts
+To weave a 30″ diameter rug, we need about 6-7 x-large (women’s) t-shirts.

 - hula hoop or cardboard: I started with cardboard because as a total newbie, I was just going to do a quick test first.
 But I loved the “test” so much that I transferred it to a bigger 30″ diameter hula hoop!
 You will see more details about both methods!

-Step 1: tips on choosing colors
+Step 1: choosing fabric colors for your DIY rag rug

 On my first trip to Salvation Army to get fabrics to make our rag rug, I ended up with a pile of t-shirts the size of an elephant… Realizing I was totally lost in all the colors, I put them all back!

 See, colors are like musical notes, the more isn’t the better.
 It’s really about harmony!

 Step 2: how to make continuous t-shirt yarn for weaving a rag rug

 For most common t-shirts, 1.5″ to 2″ wide t-shirt strips works great for t-shirt yarn.
 Follow the diagram below, first cut off the sleeves and open up the t-shirt.

 Because the fabric stretches in the direction of the cut, we can pull it to form curled fabric yarn, as in the photo below.

-As you weave, you will need to join 2 pieces of yarn.
-Cut an opening on each end, and pull it through as shown in the above diagram.
+As you weave, you will need to join the yarn.
+Cut an opening on each end, and pull it through as shown in the diagram below.

 Step 3: make a cardboard loom, or hula hoop loom

 To make a cardboard loom, first draw a big circle using a circular object as a guide.
 Divide the circle into equal parts, here I used a protractor and divided the circle into 10 degree segments.

 Cut the circle but leave 1″ to 2″ of cardboard around the circle, make slits so the yarn can be held in place as shown in #3 and #4.
 If you start with a hula hoop as loom, you will need some tape or clips to secure the yarn at the beginning, so it does not shift too much.

-Step 4: weaving
+Step 4: weaving the rag rug

 I started with some scrap yarn then covered it with a yellow pompom (more on pompoms later).
 You can also start with t-shirt yarn and use narrower strips for the beginning.